 Regentessebrug

-Before the new bridge was built, the city’s inner harbors were busy with ships moving goods, and the area was full of people working in the buildings and along the piers.
-Local businesses, however, didn’t like the idea of a fixed bridge.
-They thought the city cared more about cars and trucks than about the boats that were so important for trade.
-This caused a lot of debate.
+Before the new bridge was built, the city’s inner harbors were full of ships moving goods, and this area was bustling with people working in the buildings and along the quays.
+However, local businesses didn’t like the idea of a fixed bridge.
+They believed the city cared more about cars and trucks than about ships, which were vital for trade.
+This sparked a lot of debate.

 Regentessebrug Rotterdam